Great Egg-spectations: When Eagles Nest, the Internet Holds Its Breath

 But two eaglets survived.
 We watched them eat their first awkward “sushi” meals, grow into strong, gangly teenagers, and finally spread their wings and leave the nest.
 It was joy after grief, which somehow made it feel even sweeter.

-And just when we thought we had processed enough for one season, the Hays bald eagle nest collapsed, another reminder that even when there is no villain, nature can still be ruthless.
-Seeing that nest go down was devastating, especially for those who had followed it for years.
+And just when it felt like we had processed enough for one season, the Hays bald eagle nest collapsed — a sobering reminder that even without a villain, nature can still be ruthless.
+Watching that nest go down was devastating, especially for those who had followed it for years.

-The good news is that Hays has been rebuilt up the river about a half a mile or so in Glen Hazel.
+The good news is that the Hays pair didn’t disappear.
+They rebuilt across the Monongahela River in the Glen Hazel area, about half a mile upriver.
 Sticks have been stacked again.
 The platform is standing.
-Life, stubborn and persistent, found a way back.
+Life — stubborn and persistent — found its way back.

 So now we’re here again.